thkukuk/hugo-html5-video/README.md

 ## Structured data

 The shortcode creates a `ld+json` script struct of the type `VideoObject`.
-The content for this is mostly taken from the `*.meta` file.
+The content for this is mostly taken from the `*.meta` file, which contains a json struct.

 An example content:
 ```